yamanoko/DAN/README.md

-# DAN: a Segmentation-free Document Attention Network for Handwritten Document Recognition
+# DAN: a Segmentation-free Document Attention Network for Handwritten Document Recognition test
 This repository is a public implementation of the paper: "DAN: a Segmentation-free Document Attention Network for Handwritten Document Recognition".

 ![Prediction visualization](visual.png)